-numpad-map
+\numpad-map\

-A keycode to keycode map to re-wire numbers when the numbers key is active
+A keycode to keycode map to re-wire number when the number key is active

 2.3 Modifiers

 Many users have had some difficulty with setting up modifiers for StumpWM keybindings.
 This is caused by a combination of how StumpWM handles modifiers and the default modifiers list for many users' X servers.